Izhakfc/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employeee has given you the following task to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employeee has given you the following task to complete the election audit of a recent local congressional election:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.